yukicruz/CPP528_TEAM2_Spring2022/README.md

 **Replication Tips**
 <br>
 <br>
-This project was done in R 4.1.0 and RStudio.
-GitHub and GitHub Desktop were also used frequently.
+This project was completed using R 4.1.0, RStudio, GitHub, and GitHub Desktop.
 <br>
 <br>
 In this repository, you will find a renv.lock file.
 Should you want to replicate this study, you will need to run the renv::restore() function to install all packages and their dependencies involved in this project.